 Patrick Chung, Board Member

-Patrick joined NEA in 2004 and became Partner in 2007.
-Patrick focuses on consumer, Internet and mobile investments across stage.
+Patrick is a founding partner of Xfund.
+Prior to joining Xfund full-time, Patrick was a partner at NEA and led the firm’s consumer and seed investment practices.
+He is a director of 23andMe, Curalate, Euclid, MeCommerce, Philo, and Ravel Law, and is actively involved with CrowdMed, Guideline, IFTTT, Landit, Rock Health, Upworthy, and Zumper.
+Past investments include Pulse (acquired by LinkedIn), Loopt (acquired by Green Dot), GoodGuide (acquired by Underwriters Laboratories), Xfire (acquired by Viacom), and Xoom (NASDAQ: XOOM).
 Prior to joining NEA, Patrick helped to grow ZEFER, an Internet services firm (acquired by NEC) to more than $100 million in annual revenues and more than 700 people across six global offices.
 Prior to ZEFER, Patrick was with McKinsey & Company, where he specialized in hardware, software, and services companies.
 Patrick received a joint JD-MBA degree from Harvard Business School and Harvard Law School, where he served as an Editor of the Harvard Law Review.
-Patrick earned a Master of Science degree as a Commonwealth Scholar at Oxford University and earned his A.B. degree at Harvard University in Environmental Science.
-He is a member of the New York and Massachusetts bars, and a member of the Committee to Visit Harvard College.
+Patrick was a Commonwealth Scholar at Oxford University, where he earned a Master of Science degree.
+Patrick earned his A.B. degree at Harvard College in Environmental Science.
+He is a member of the New York and Massachusetts bars, an elected director of the Harvard Alumni Association, and a member of the Committee to Visit Harvard College.